-- 1) Ensure that the Air Check $\checkmark O_2$ monitor is in a clean non-oxygen deficient environment. - 2) Enter the password.
+- 1) Ensure that the Air Check $\checkmark O_2$ monitor is in a clean non-oxygen deficient environment.
+(It is also permissible to challenge the monitor to a cylinder of zero air if the monitor is in an oxygen deficient environment) - 2) Enter the password.
 Refer to Section 5.3 - 3) Select the Sensor Adjust menu.